contiamo/operational-ui/src/CardColumns/README.md

 </Card>
 ```

-If there is not enough space to place required number of columns, columns will wrap
+Columns will always wrap and overflow if their containing element is not wide enough for them.

 ```jsx
 <Card title="Bundle information">